 Back in the day, the dramatic superstructure was a radical design choice and the designer, Jon Bannenburg, quickly gained a reputation as a renegade in the world of naval architecture.
 Nowadays, the Carinthia VI is known and loved worldwide for her clean yet strong lines and her suave style.

 Jealous?
 Same here.
 Luckily, you can enjoy a luxurious trip on the high seas without spending millions.
-Just book an affordable sailing holiday on board one of Zizoo’s very own luxury yachts and keep dreaming.
+Just book an affordable sailing holiday on board one of Zizoo’s very own motor boat and keep dreaming.